awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-service.md

 + Restrict the number of allowed hops
 + Turn off access to instance metadata

-You can configure instance metadata options when launching new instances from the Amazon EC2 console\.
-For more information, see [Step 3: Configure Instance Details](launching-instance.md#configure_instance_details_step)\.

-To configure the instance metadata options on new or existing instances, you can use the AWS SDK or AWS CLI\.
-For more information, see [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) and [modify\-instance\-metadata\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html) in the *AWS CLI Command Reference*\.

 **Note**
 You should proceed cautiously and conduct careful testing before making any changes\.
 Take note of the following:
 If you enforce the use of IMDSv2, applications or agents that use IMDSv1 for instance metadata access will break\.